 Finally, a correlation analysis was performed between hydrophobicity (R index) and saturated hydraulic conductivity (Ksat), to determine if the water repellency alters the water flow in the soil.
 For this, a logarithmic adjustment of the variable Ksat was performed as a function of the R index, achieving an adjustment with a significance of 95%.

-3. Results and
+3. Results

+State of Soil Compaction and Related Physical Soil Properties

+Penetration Resistance (PR)

+When looking at how the PR behaves vertically (Figure 2), it increases up to approximately 40 cm, which coincides with the plowing depth.
+A clear difference of approximately 400000 Pa can be seen between the low and high PR zones, with higher values in the latter.
+More profound than 40 cm, PR tends to decrease in depth, with heterogeneous but similar values between high and low PR.